 Shape and size

-As mentioned in one of our earlier points, CTAs will 99% of the time be linked to a specific web page.
-Although it may seem obvious, it is crucial that the link you use is correct, relevant to the text in your button and also functioning properly!
-If customers click on a link which doesn’t work, they will probably not spend their time searching for the correct link, which means you have lost a potential sale/sign up from something super straightforward!
+It is crucial that the link you use is correct, relevant to the text in your button and also functioning properly!
+If customers click on a link which doesn’t work, they will probably not spend their time searching for the correct link; resulting in you losing a potential sale.
 To avoid these mishaps, make sure to check and double check ALL links before sending out your emails to customers.

 We always recommend inserting your CTA directly after the relevant text so that your message is clear in the reader’s mind and there is no time-gap to allow them to get distracted or delay action.